Author’s Note: This article was originally posted in November 2020 and has been completely revamped and updated to keep up with the changes.

 Because of how flexible it is, with Google Analytics 4 it’s even more important to have a tracking plan.
 You need to put in much more thought into the set-up of your web analytics environment so that it works for your business.

-For someone like me this is great news and I can see the vast possibilities of how this will improve the quality of the services I provide and the speed of analysis in the future.
+For someone like me this is great news and I can already see the benefits of how it improves the quality of the services I provide and the speed of analysis in the future.

 If you’d like to discuss your data collection and reporting challenges, get in touch and book a consultation here.